Best patio heaters – keep your garden toasty with these tried-and-tested picks

 Lightweight and equipped with a large carry handle, this patio heater is also easy to move around the patio – although as it's electric, you will still be restricted to placement within access of a power socket.

-The downside is that whichever of the three available sizes you opt for (73cm, 84cm, or 98cm tall) they're a significant investment.
+The downside is that whichever of the three available sizes you opt for (73cm, 84cm, or 98cm tall), they're a significant investment.
 And for their price, it's a shame you only get one heat setting – a rather uneconomical 2000W – with no option to tone the heat down to save energy and expense.
 The Swan Column Patio Heater and Blumfeldt Heat Guru 360 Infrared Patio Heater each offer two heat settings for less cash.
 There's also no oscillation mode with the Kettler Kalos, which the Blumfeldt Heat Guru offers for a far cheaper price.

-That said, we like the fact that the Kettler Kalos Copper Lantern Patio Heater is lightweight, easy to move around, heats up fast, requires no assembly, and provides a stylish ambiance to alfresco dining – whether it's turned on or not.
+That said, we like the fact that the Kettler Kalos Copper Lantern Patio Heater is lightweight, easy to move around, heats up fast, requires no assembly, and provides a stylish ambience to alfresco dining – whether it's turned on or not.

 Our Kettler Kalos Copper Lantern patio heater review has the full lowdown.